-Manuscripts must be posted to Canvas for the class 24 hours in advance of when they are to be workshopped.
+Manuscripts must be posted to Canvas for the class at least 24 hours in advance of when they are to be workshopped.
 If you are unable to turn in the story on time, a full letter grade will be deducted from your final grade.
-We will not workshop stories turned in after 11 a.m. the day before your workshop takes place.
+We will not workshop stories turned in after 12:15 p.m. the day before your workshop takes place.

 On workshop days, you will have read the submitted pieces carefully and spent time formulating responses to it.
 Type your responses on the bottom of the document to return to that week's submitter(s).
 You may also add margin comments.
+You will be sending the copies to me, so be sure you are putting in the work to best help your classmates.